-Related Literature.-Our single-factor model is similar to the "single index" or "latent variable" models used by Lars Hansen and Robert Hodrick (1983) and Wayne Ferson and Michael Gibbons (1985) to capture time-varying expected returns.
-Robert Stambaugh (1988) ran regressions similar to ours of two- to six-month bond excess returns on one- to six-month forward rates.
-After correcting for measurement error by using adjacent rather than identical bonds on the left- and right-hand side, Stambaugh found a tent-shaped pattern of coeffi-
+Our single-factor model is similar to the "single index" or "latent variable" models used by Lars Hansen and Robert Hodrick (1983) and Wayne Ferson and Michael Gibbons (1985) to capture time-varying expected returns.
+Robert Stambaugh (1988) ran regressions similar to ours of 2-6 month bond excess returns on 1-6 month forward rates.
+After correcting for measurement error by using adjacent rather than identical bonds on the left and right hand side, Stambaugh found a tent-shaped pattern of coefficients similar to ours (Figure 2, page 53).
+Stambaugh's result confirms that the basic pattern is not driven by measurement error.
+Antti Ilmanen (1995) ran regressions of monthly excess returns on bonds in different countries on a term spread, the real short rate, stock returns, and bond return betas.